 Yo: Yarn over

-To customize the fit of the hat: Measure the head of the person that the hat is intended for and subtract 2” / 5cm (this gives a nice, snug fit); then measure the circumference as you complete the increase rounds while you work them and stop increasing when you get to the size needed; proceed to work the body of the hat.
+Measure the circumference of the head of the person that the hat is intended for.
+Subtract 2” / 5cm from that measurement (this gives a nice, snug fit).
+Then measure the circumference of the hat as you complete the increase rounds while you work them.
+Stop increasing when you get to the size needed; proceed to work the body of the hat.
 For example, my head is 22”, so I stopped increasing when the hat circumference measures 20”.